 Covers contemporary topics related to the field of psychology.
 Subjects focus on such areas as: Environmental Psychology, Psychology and Religion, Stereotyping and Prejudice, Industrial/Organization Psychology, Domestic Violence, Psychology and the Media, Forensic Psychology.
 Prerequisite: PSY S101 or permission of instructor.
-May be repeated for credit as topics change.
+May be repeated for credit when content varies.